 The right type of income investment depends on two important considerations.
 The first is your investment horizon.
 Your asset allocation will depend on the amount of time you plan on being invested.
-The closer you get to cashing out your investment, the less volatile your assets should be.
+The closer you get to cashing out your investment, the less volatility you can afford.
 The second is your tax situation.
 Income from property ETFs is slightly more complex than just dividend income.

 Property as an asset class